jackalakalaka/wsl-ansible/README.md

 ## Description

-Ansible Project for configuring and maintaining an Unbuntu WSL installation on Windows.
+Ansible Project for configuring and maintaining an Ubuntu WSL installation on Windows.

 ## Usage